apache/dolphinscheduler-website/docs/en-us/faq.md

 ## Q : Python task setting Python version

-A：  1，**for the version after 1.0.3** only need to modify PYTHON_HOME in conf/env/.dolphinscheduler_env.sh
+A:	1，**for the version after 1.0.3** only need to modify PYTHON_HOME in conf/env/.dolphinscheduler_env.sh

 ```
 export PYTHON_HOME=/bin/python